 You should try to imagine me in my kitchen, listening to the sound of Twice by the Little Dragon while I’m stirring my winter’s supply of jam.

-Making fig jam is easy but I’d like to spend a few banal words that will make it more dense and caramelised, perfect for the crepes.
+Making fig jam is easy but I’d like to spend a few banal words that will make it denser and caramelized, perfect for the crepes.

 First: you should use brown sugar.
-This isn’t good for every kind of jam, but for fig jam it’s perfect because the fruit caramelised differently compare to white one.
+This isn’t good for every kind of jam, but for fig jam it’s perfect because the fruit caramelized differently compare to white one.

 Third: cook slowly on a low heat for about one hour, ensuring that the fruit dries well.
 I assure you that by following these three steps, together with good quality figs – better if they are small and not too watery – you will have the best jam ever made.